cbmira01/Ollama-for-SQL-Server/readme.md

 Make sure the deployment script knows where to find your release assembly.

-## Usage
+## Using the SQL/CLR functions

-Class SqlClrFunctions exposes three functions that can be used in SQL Server:
+After deployment, three SQL/CLR functions can now be used in SQL Server:

 `CompletePrompt`, `CompleteMultiplePrompts` and `GetAvailableModels`

 ### CompletePrompt

-This function sends a prompt to Ollama and returns the completion.
+Send a prompt to a model and have one completion returned as a projection.

-SQL Server Usage:

 ```sql
 SELECT dbo.CompletePrompt(@modelName, @askPrompt, @morePrompt);